 Storage management is, by far the most irritating aspect of having a small kitchen.
-Even people with generous kitchen space can have difficulties in utilizing the full efficiency of their storage space.
+Even people with generous kitchen space can have difficulties utilizing their storage space's full efficiency.

 Often times, the majority of the kitchen space ends up being utilized by things you practically don't require, or just something basic, but excess in number.
 For example: do you really require 10 extra mugs or 2 dozens of extra bowls and plates?
 As long as you don’t require that much amount on a daily basis, it is more logical to store them away and take them out only if you require such quantities.

 The significance of installing an effective and pleasant lighting system in the kitchen is often underestimated.
 How often have you walked into a café and adored the unique and adorable lighting system hanging above?
 Instead of utilizing the same old lighting system, you can implement the hanging pendant lighting design to enhance your kitchen’s aesthetic feature.
 Also, with an adorable piece of lighting décor, nobody is going to care too much about the limited space.